Twitter (X) List Scraper - Full Tweets, Views & Authors avatar

 List by URLstartUrls (https://x.com/i/lists/<id>)List id is parsed out of the URL automatically

-How to get the cookie (1 minute):
+How to get your own cookie (1 minute):

 2. Press F12Application tab → Cookieshttps://x.com.